 Nightly Build firmware contains the latest bug fixes, features, and support for the newest devices being added to the Supported Platform Matrix.
-It allows the wider mesh community to test new code before it is included in a formal code release.
-The Nightly Build is considered more experimental or cutting-edge and may not be suitable for production nodes.
+It is considered more experimental or cutting-edge and may not be suitable for production nodes.
 However, if you are having a specific issue that has been addressed in newly developed code, or if you are loading AREDN® firmware onto a device that has just been added, then it might make sense to install the nightly build firmware.